charmed-kubernetes/bundle/fragments/k8s/cdk/README.md

 or specify machine constraints to create larger nodes:

 ```
-juju set-constraints kubernetes-worker mem=32G cores=8
-juju add-unit kubernetes-worker
+juju add-unit kubernetes-worker --constraints "cpu-cores=8 mem=32G"
 ```

 Refer to the
 [machine constraints documentation](https://jujucharms.com/docs/stable/charms-constraints)
 for other machine constraints that might be useful for the kubernetes-worker units.

 ### Scaling Etcd

-Etcd is used as a key-value store for the Kubernetes cluster.
+Etcd is the key-value store for the Kubernetes cluster.
 For reliability the bundle defaults to three instances in this cluster.

 For more scalability, we recommend between 3 and 9 etcd nodes.
 If you want to